imagine-uniandes/AnimeMocapDemo/README.md

 # AnimeMocapDemo - Soy un anime!

 AnimeMocapDemo is a demo application based on the Virtual Motion Capture Protocol (VMCProtocol - https://protocol.vmc.info/), a communication protocol for virtual motion capture.
 The application takes information from a real-time markerless mocap system to capture the user's pose and applies it to a 3D avatar model.
 Using a simple camera, you can control different anime avatars without the need to use complex mocap systems or implement VR interfaces!
 Any 3D model compatible with the VRM standard (https://vrm-consortium.org) can be used in the application.
-ItÅfs a very useful tool for engaging children in activities that combine technology and creativity!
+It is a very useful tool for engaging children in activities that combine technology and creativity!

 ![Promo](imgs/0.jpg)